simonprovost/scikit-longitudinal/docs/getting-started.md

 ---

-## 🚀 First Steps with Code
+## 🚀 Quick Start (Code)

-To perform longitudinal machine learning classification with `Sklong`, use the `LongitudinalDataset` class to prepare your dataset (data, temporal vectors, etc.).
-Then, analyse your data with estimators like `LexicoGradientBoostingClassifier`.
+`Sklong` has numerous primitives to deal with longitudinal machine learning classification tasks.
+To begin, use the `LongitudinalDataset` class to prepare your dataset, including `data` and `temporal vectors`.
+To train a machine learning classifier on your data, use estimators such as `LexicoGradientBoostingClassifier`.

 > "The `LexicoGradientBoostingClassifier` in a nutshell: a variant
 > of [Gradient Boosting](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html)
 > tailored for longitudinal data, using a lexicographical approach that prioritises recent `waves` over older ones in
 > certain scenarios[^3]."

+!!! tip "Where's the data at?"
+    The `scikit-longitudinal` library does not include datasets by default.
+Mainly due to the privacy reason.
+    You can use your own longitudinal datasets or download publicly available ones, such as the [ELSA dataset](https://www.elsa-project.ac.uk/).
+    If synthetic datasets is of interest, open an issue, I would be happy to discuss this out further.

-Here's a basic example:
+Here's our basic workflow example:

 ```python
 from scikit_longitudinal.data_preparation import LongitudinalDataset